 Locally, standing rigging and fykes can be affected by hungry seals.
 The animals damage both the nets and the catch when stealing fish.
 Scottish and Norwegian salmon farms are also regularly visited by grey seals that are very fond of salmon.
 It is difficult to say what exactly the damage is because there are major discrepancies between what the fish farmers claim (‘enormous amount of damage’) and nature-lovers (‘damage practically negligible compared to the money earned by the farms’).
 Neutral sources say that the average damage is 1 to 4% of the total yield.

-Protection in the Wadden Sea
+Seal protection in the Wadden Sea

 Both the harbour seal and grey seal are on the Red List for mammals.
 When developing policy, the government and managing organizations are required to take seals into consideration and make sure that their population doesn’t decline.